feder-cr/lib_resume_builder_AIHawk/readme.md

 ## Disclaimer

 `lib_resume_builder_AIHawk` is designed to assist with resume creation.
-While it aims to be helpful, it may not cover all specific requirements for every job application.
+While it aims to be helpful, the service may not cover all specific requirements for every job application.
+We assume no responsibility for the quality or accuracy of the generated resumes.